Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 - How alcohol consumption is affecting your life with others.

-If these assessments have made you wonder about your own need for drug and alcohol rheab in Cambridge, call our team today on 0800 088 66 86
+If these assessments have made you wonder about your own need for drug and alcohol rehab in Cambridge, call our team today on 0800 088 66 86

-It can be very frustrating trying to speak with someone who has an addiction.
-Not only might they be in denial, but they also might know what they “should” do but argue against it or just not take this in.
+It can be very frustrating trying to speak with someone who is suffering from drug or alcohol addiction.
+Not only might they be in denial, but they also might know what they “should” do but argue against it or just not take it in.

 Addiction is a unique disease in the sense that even when a person experiences so many negatives, they still use it.

-This is because of how the substance affects the brain and the ability to make decisions.
+This is because of how addictive substances affect the brain and the ability to make decisions.

 A CRAFT intervention is another type of intervention that has high levels of success.